 It’s no secret that grocery prices went up during the pandemic and (surprise, surprise) haven’t come back down.
 In fact, between 2022 and 2023, grocery prices rose by 11.3 percent overall.
 The price tag for eggs famously rose by 70.1 percent (cue the memes of painting potatoes instead of dyeing eggs for Easter) and cereal/bakery products are up by 15.6 percent.
 And even though the forecast is for prices to rise less this year, the end result is that we will still be paying 20 percent more for groceries in 2023 than we paid in 2021.

-Families are feeling the pinch of these high prices, but there are still ways to tame your grocery bill.
+Families are feeling the pinch of these high prices, and trying to figure out ow to spend less money on food.
+Don't worry, there are still ways to tame your grocery bill.

 Make a meal plan.